KyleMcKell/50-Projects-In-50-Days/README.md

 A directory of small projects from Brad Traversy and Florin Pop's Udemy course

-## What I learned

-- I'll put what I learn in each project in this line

-## Notes
+## How to Use

-- Each folder has a different project in it!
+Each folder corresponds to it's own specific project!
+Open one up and the code should work in isolation.